iotauth/iotauth_experiments/experiments/ccs2017/README.md

 **$REPO_ROOT**

-* This directory contains all
+* This directory serves as the root of the repository and contains all necessary components for the experiment.
+It includes `iotauth`, `iotauth_experiments`, and `ns3`.

 **$CONF (iotauth_experiments/expConfigs)**